pigeon-kgp/trajectory/README.md

 trajectory Planning

-//place data in the same folder as the clone of this now user has to enter full path
+//place data in the same folder as the clone of this

-only seg.py working now
+now user has to enter full path

 Supports only python2